emiliomt/OddSense/replit.md

 ## Pagination Implementation
 The app implements **true server-side cursor-based pagination**:
-- Fetches fresh data from Kalshi API for each page navigation
+- Fetches fresh data from Kalshi API for each page navigation using `series_ticker=KXNFLGAME`
 - Stores cursors in session state (`page_cursors` list)
-- Filters for NFL markets client-side (~98.5% of markets are NFL)
-- Returns all filtered results without truncation to avoid losing markets
+- Returns all game outcome markets (no client-side filtering needed)
-- Pages may vary slightly in size (95-100 markets) due to client-side NFL filtering
 - Next/Previous buttons trigger new API calls with appropriate cursors
+- Consistent page sizes since all results are game markets

 ## Data Visualization
 **Plotly** is used for interactive charts and graphs (imported in `app.py`).
 This was chosen over simpler charting libraries to provide rich, interactive visualizations of market data including price movements, volume, and probability distributions.